syakirzulkefli/Java-Notes/PART 1/1 - Getting Started/3_Your_First_Java_Program.md

 83. So capital S system.

-84. Here in this tooltip, you can see the system class is defined in this package, Java, the Dlang, or language.
+84. Here in this tooltip, you can see the system class is defined in this package, java.lang, package.

 85. Also look at this icon on the left side.

-86. This indicates a class.
+86. This indicates a class `C`.

 87. Now inside this class, we have various members.

 88. We can use the dot operator to see the members defined in the system class.

-89. Now, the member that we're going to access is out.
+89. Now, the member that we're going to access is `out`.

 90. Look at the icon of this member.

-91. It's f, which is short for field.
+91. It's `f`, which is short for `field`.

 92. We're going to talk about fields in the future when we talk about classes and object-oriented programming.